About the Mathematics Program

 The courses for the 32- to 36-hour mathematics major include such subject areas as calculus, abstract algebra, statistics, mathematical modeling, and numerical analysis.
 There is also a 30-hour mathematics major for those certifying to teach at the elementary level, and a 35-hour mathematics major for those certifying to teach at the secondary level.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the mathematics majors and minors, including the probability and statistics minor, at Spring Arbor University in the mathematics catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the mathematics majors and minors, including the probability and statistics minor, at Spring Arbor University in the undergraduate catalog.

 Students who major or minor in mathematics pursue a variety of careers.
 Many certify to teach mathematics in elementary and secondary schools.
 A good proportion prepare for graduate school in mathematics or related fields.
 Still others combine their mathematics major or minor with other majors or minors (such as computer science, biology, chemistry, physics, business, accounting and health and exercise science) to prepare for entry-level positions in business and industry.